DevExpress/devextreme-documentation/concepts/40 Angular Components/40 Common Features/05 Server-Side Rendering/01 Cache Requests on the Server.md

 To enable this feature:

-1. import the `DxServerTransferStateModule` in the `app.module.ts` file:
+1. Import the `DxServerTransferStateModule` in the `app.module.ts` file:

         <!-- tab: app.module.ts-->
         import { DxServerTransferStateModule } from 'devextreme-angular';